refinedev/refine/documentation/docs/ui-frameworks/mui/hooks/useDataGrid.md

 title: useDataGrid
 ---

 By using `useDataGrid`, you are able to get properties that are compatible with MUI X `<DataGrid>` component.
 All features such as sorting, filtering and pagination comes as out of box.
-For all the other features, you can refer to the MUI X [`<DataGrid>`](https://mui.com/x/react-data-grid/) documentation.
+For all the other features, you can refer to the MUI X [`<DataGrid>`][data-grid] documentation.

 This hook is extended from [`useTable`](/core/hooks/useTable.md) from the [`@pankod/refine-core`](https://github.com/pankod/refine/tree/master/packages/core) package.